resh-o/Agora/README.md

 # 🏛️ Agora - Philosopher Chat Application

 An AI-powered application that allows users to engage in philosophical conversations with history's greatest thinkers.
-Built with clean architecture principles and modern Python practices.

 ## 🌟 Features